Integrated Pest Management (IPM)

 + 1. Fast acting: Most herbicides show immediate results.

-yearly.
-However, some types last many years in the environment (soil sterilants).
+However, some types last many years in the environment (soil

-restricted use herbicides needs to get her/his private applicators license.
-Improperly applied
+use herbicides needs to get her/his private applicators license.

-herbicides can be unsafe to the environment, but when applied correctly are a benefit to the
+can be unsafe to the environment, but when applied correctly are a

-environment as they control the noxious weeds that would otherwise cause vast environmental
+as they control the noxious weeds that would otherwise cause vast

 damage.

-risk to humans is minimal.
-The improper use of herbicides may cause harm to humans.
+humans is minimal.
+The improper use of herbicides may cause harm to

 Biological: